arcanemachine/phoenix-todo-list/README.md

 - Build a Docker/Podman image:
   - Docker: `docker build -t phoenix-todo-list .`
   - Podman: `podman build -t phoenix-todo-list .`

+To push a container to Docker Hub:

+- Ensure that you have built an image using the instructions above.
+- Login to your Docker Hub account:
+  - Examples:
+    - Docker: `docker login`
+    - Podman: `podman login docker.io`
+  - If you have 2FA enabled, you may need to login using an [Access Token](https://hub.docker.com/settings/security) instead of a password.
+    - Docker will notify you when attempting to login with a password, but Podman will fail silently.
+- Push the image to Docker Hub:
+  - Docker: `docker push arcanemachine/phoenix-todo-list`
+  - Podman: `podman push arcanemachine/phoenix-todo-list`

 ###### Running a Basic Phoenix Container